bsalanie/ipfp_python/README.md

 Please see the [html docs](docs/html/index.html)  or the [pdf manual](docs/ipfp_python.pdf) for more information.

 This package is released under the [MIT license](LICENSE.txt).
-I hope it is useful to you!
+I hope it is useful to you.

 Bernard Salanié

 bsalanie at columbia.edu